Shedding Light on Psychology’s Dark Triad

 The technical definition of the Dark Triad, as stated in Jonason and Webster’s article, is rather daunting: “the Dark Triad as a whole can be thought of as a short-term, agentic, exploitative social strategy...” (p.
 420).
 This means, in simpler terms, that people who show these qualities are trying to get away with acting out against others in order to achieve their own ends.
 Each of the individual qualities alone can make life difficult for those who know people like this.
 Combined, the Dark Triad traits in another person close to you can be detrimental to your mental health.

 Psychologists are just beginning to discover the darkest sides of the Dark Triad, and there will certainly be more that we learn about the problems they create for others (and themselves) in the very near future.
-In the meantime, Jonason and Webster’s Dirty Dozen scale can give you a quick way to spot the Dark Triad individual in your midst.
-Rate each item on a 7-point scale as you think it applies to this person.
+In the meantime, Jonason and Webster’s Dirty Dozen scale offers a way to spot Dark Triad individuals.
+Each item is rated on a 7-point scale based on how well it applies to a person.
 Of course, you can also rate yourself on these qualities to see how you measure up:

 - I tend to manipulate others to get my way.